-Whichever you hotel you choose to visit, Four Seasons At Pudong vs Four Seasons Shanghai vs The Peninsula Shanghai vs Mandarin Oriental, it is worth paying attention to the weather as it can be pretty ropey in Shangai.
-Shanghai weather is generally mild and moist, with four main seasons: a pleasant warm spring, a hot rainy summer, a pleasant cool autumn and an overcast cold winter.
-The region’s location at the estuary of the Yangtze River to the East China Sea makes it so wet that it rains for about one third of the year.
+Whichever hotel you choose to visit, Four Seasons At Pudong vs. Four Seasons Shanghai vs. The Peninsula Shanghai vs. Mandarin Oriental, it is worth paying attention to the weather as it can be pretty ropey in Shangai.
+Shanghai weather is generally mild and moist, with four main seasons: a pleasant warm spring, a hot, rainy summer, a pleasant cool autumn, and an overcast cold winter.
+The region’s location at the estuary of the Yangtze River to the East China Sea makes it so wet that it rains for about one-third of the year.
 The hottest time here comes in July and August, with more than 10 days at temperatures above 35 °C (95 °F).
 The coldest time is from late January to early February.
 The spring from March to May is recommended as the best time to pay a visit.

-The best located of these four luxury hotels for tourists, families and couples travelling to Shanghai is the Peninsula which is lcated on the Bund.
+The best located of these four luxury hotels for tourists, families, and couples traveling to Shanghai is the Peninsula located on the Bund.
 If you are in Shanghai on vacation, this is a great and lively location and ideal for sightseeing.

 The Four Seasons Shanghai also has a great location in the lively Century Avenue area.
 There are lots of good places to eat in the surrounding area.

-The worst location of the four hotels is the Mandarin Oriental, which is located in an uninteresting and depressing area of Pudong, by the river.
-While business travellers may love the location, it is not the most central hotel for leisure travellers since a lot of the sightseeing action takes place around the Bund across the river and where the Peninsula is located.
+The worst location of the four hotels is the Mandarin Oriental, located in an uninteresting and depressing area of Pudong, by the river.
+While business travelers may love the location, it is not the most central hotel for leisure travelers since a lot of the sightseeing action takes place around the Bund across the river and where the Peninsula is located.

 The name of this location is new Harbour City development, a skyscraper-dotted expanse of green in the heart of Pudong’s growing financial district, just minutes away from Shanghai IFC and the Shanghai World Financial Centre.
 Even though this is a great luxury hotel in other ways, the views can be bland and depressing from this hotel.
 River views sound glamorous and exciting, but, given the smog and the surroundings, some river views are just that.
 The brown river is pretty much all you can see.

 The Mandarin Oriental rooms are also very good.
-Slightly smaller than the Four Seasons and the bathroom has sliding doors, which, if left open, mean you are visible to most of the room from inside the bathroom.
-I like this open plan open bathroom design but not everyone will.
+Slightly smaller than the Four Seasons, and the bathroom has sliding doors, which, if left open, means you are visible to most of the room from inside the bathroom.
+I like this open-plan open bathroom design, but not everyone will.
 Rooms offer a river view, but this is not always a good thing.
-From some, all you can see the rather bland river.
+From some, all you can see is the rather bland river.

 The pool at the Four Seasons Shanghai At Pudong is amazing and pictured above.
 Pretty unbeatable worldwide, for sheer, glorious luxury and incredible views.
-The Mandarin Oriental has a superb pool but it is downstairs so doesn’t offer this amazing view.
-The more Four Seasons in the centre of Shanghai also has a pool in the sky with views, but the design is traditional and a bit boring.
+The Mandarin Oriental has a superb pool, but it is downstairs, so it doesn’t offer this amazing view.
+The more Four Seasons in the center of Shanghai also has a pool in the sky with views, but the design is traditional and a bit boring.
 It doesn’t make you feel like a rockstar!
-The Peninsula pool is similarly traditional in design and again, doesn’t have the Joie de Vivre of the pool at the Four Seasons at Pudong.
+The Peninsula pool is similarly traditional in design and, again, doesn’t have the Joie de Vivre of the pool at the Four Seasons at Pudong.

-The Spa at the Mandarin Oriental, centred around an enclosed landscaped garden, is a highlight.
-Sandy coloured marble, pale oak wood floors and butterfly motifs throughout creating a tranquil atmosphere and chic design.
+The Spa at the Mandarin Oriental, centered around an enclosed landscaped garden, is a highlight.
+Sandy-colored marble, pale oak wood floors, and butterfly motifs throughout creating a tranquil atmosphere and chic design.
 The Spa has 13 spa suites, including two couple’s suites and two VIP suites.
-There is also a crystal steam room, tepidarium chairs, aroma experience showers, sauna and ice fountains.
-Treatments are excellent but it is the tranquil surrounds that gives this spa the top spot when choosing between these four luxury hotels.
+There is also a crystal steam room, tepidarium chairs, aroma experience showers, sauna, and ice fountains.
+Treatments are excellent, but it is the tranquil surroundings that give this spa the top spot when choosing between these four luxury hotels.

-Amanyangyun is another option with a good spa, a 57-metre outdoor pool and an indoor pool, a cultural centre (with lots of activities like calligraphy, meditation and so on), gorgeous, modern hotel rooms.
-The problem with this hotel is that it has no real sights to see nearby and is 1-2 hrs drive from downtown Shanghai.
+Amanyangyun is another option with a good spa, a 57-meter outdoor pool and an indoor pool, a cultural center (with lots of activities like calligraphy, meditation, and so on), gorgeous, modern hotel rooms.
+The problem with this hotel is that it has no real sights to see nearby and is a 1-2 hrs drive from downtown Shanghai.
 Much like Amanemu in Shima, Japan, this is a beautiful spa and wedding destination resort, but it is not convenient for exploring Shanghai itself.